 \subsubsection{\underline{Subcase C-1} ($(x_{t_0}^\star,p_{t_0}^\star)$ is in the yellow region)}

 Let $x_K=2a\alpha+2\sqrt{\alpha}$ be the $x$-coordinate shown in Fig.~\ref{fig:case_c_color}.
-Consider once again the trajectory \eqref{eqn:xp_case1} solving $f_1$ with the boundary conditions $x_{t_0}=x_0$ and $p_{t_1}=0$.
-If we have $\bar{x}_{t_1}\leq x_K$, then the optimal solution is entirely in the yellow region.
-No switching occurs in this case.
+Consider once again the trajectory \eqref{eqn:xp_case1} solving $f_1$ with the boundary constraints $p_{t_1}=0$ and $x_{t_0}=x_0$.
+If we have $\bar{x}_{t_1}\leq x_K$, then the optimal solution lies entirely in the yellow region and hence in this case, no switching occurs.